ImJuanan/flask-milligram/docs/macros.rst

 .. py:function:: render_navbar(navigation)

-    :param navigation: An iterable object contains several tuples or lists where the first element is the endpoint used to generate URL and second is the text displayed.
+    :param navigation: An array-like object contains at least one sub array-like object whose first element is the endpoint used to generate URL and second is the text displayed.

 render_breadcrumb()